SternI/IniParser/README.md

 # IniParser
-An tool to parse ini files
+An tool to parse, read, manage ini files